MUSIC AT YOUR WEDDING CEREMONY

-Guest organists and other musicians: if you wish to have your own organist or other musicians to lead the service, they must be approved by the Director of Music.
+If you wish to have your own organist or other musicians to help to lead the service, they must be approved first by the Director of Music.
 The Sacred Heart Organ is a large and historic instrument and any visiting organist must be experienced and competent.

-Use of CD’s and other pre-recorded material: the use of pre-recorded music (CD or MP3 etc.) is not permitted except in exceptional circumstances.
-It is also the policy of the Parish Priest not to allow the use of non-sacred music in this sacramental service (in the same way that religious music is not allowed at civil ceremonies).
+Please note that the use of pre-recorded music (CD or MP3 etc.) is not permitted unless there are exceptional circumstances; please ask, but it can only be a maximum of one item.
+It is also the policy of the Sacred Heart to discourage the use of non-sacred vocal music (in the same way that religious music is not allowed at civil ceremonies).